These delicious Breakfast Bowls are a hearty breakfast idea that can be reheated in the microwave – they’re perfect for meal prep!

 Recipe tips and variations

-- Keep it even: Dice potatoes and vegetables uniformly to ensure they roast evenly.
+- Keep it even: Dice the potatoes and vegetables uniformly to ensure they roast evenly.

 - Change the protein: Substitute maple breakfast sausages with turkey bacon or sausage for a leaner option, or use plant-based sausages for a vegetarian option.